Why Undertake Supervision Training?

 Course Description

 Learning will focus on increasing knowledge, skills and reflexivity in individual supervisory relationships; this will be experienced through considering a range of theoretical perspectives and skills practice.
-Training will cover assessing and contracting, holding the supervisory frame, working with groups, working with process, working with shame and endings in supervision, both planned and unplanned.
+Training will cover

-Key models and theories include:
+Key models and theories include

-• The Cyclical model of supervision
+- The Cyclical model of supervision

-• Systemic models of supervision
+- Systemic models of supervision

-• Transference and countertransference in the supervisory relationship
+- Transference and countertransference in the supervisory relationship

-• Values and ethics
+- Values and ethics

-• Developing supervision skills, practice and assessment
+- practice and assessment

-• Self & Peer Assessment
+- Self & Peer Assessment

 Assessment